cojeyambao0601/sap-hana-cookbook/README.md

 		password "YOUR-HANA-USER-PASSWORD"
 	end

-### hanadb\_hdbuserstore
+### hana\_hdbuserstore

 #### Description

 In SAP Hana, automation around the content repository is done via the regi command line utility.
 To be able to use the regi command, you need to initialize a local user store, which will contain authentication information to your SAP Hana system.
-Use the hanadb\_hdbuserstore resource to create / delete local user stores befause any regi usage.
+Use the hana\_hdbuserstore resource to create / delete local user stores befause any regi usage.

 #### Usage

-The hanadb_hdbuserstore resource has 2 actions: set and delete.
+The hana_hdbuserstore resource has 2 actions: set and delete.

 The set action is used to create a new user store.
 The delete action is used to remove existing user store.